 Babylon became a major military power under Amorite king Hammurabi, who ruled from 1792 to 1750 B.C.
 After Hammurabi conquered neighboring city-states, he brought much of southern and central Mesopotamia under unified Babylonian rule, creating an empire called Babylonia.

-Hammurabi turned Babylon into a powerful and influential city.
+Hammurabi turned Babylon into a rich, powerful and influential city.
 He created one of the world’s earliest and most complete written legal codes.
 Known as the Code of Hammurabi, it helped Babylon surpass other cities in the region.

 Babylonia, however, was short-lived.
 The empire fell apart after Hammurabi’s death and reverted back to a small kingdom for several centuries.